VedranBiH/aws-lambda-zombie-workshop/README.md

 * This step requires that your cluster is finished creating and in "Active" state before you'll have access to see the endpoint of your cluster.

 16\.
 Now you'll add an execution role to your Lambda function which gives permissions for your Lambda function to access AWS resources.
-For the Role, select **Choose an existing role**, and for the Existing Role, select **"[Your CloudFormation stack name]-ZombieLabLambdaRole"** which is the role that was created for you for this workshop.
+For the Role, select **Choose an existing role**, and for the Existing Role, select **"[TeamName]-ZombieLabLambdaRole"** which is the role that was created for you for this workshop.
 It has permissions to the Elasticsearch service.

 17\.
 Expand the "Advanced settings" section and find the "Timeout" field for your Lambda function.
 In the timeout field, change the function timeout to **1** minute.
 This ensures Lambda can process the batch of messages before Lambda times out.
 Keep all the other defaults on the page set as is.
 Select **Next** and then on the Review page, select **Create function** to create your Lambda function.